Wood River (Pawcatuck River tributary): Wood-Pawcatuck Watershed Association

 The Wood-Pawcatuck Watershed Association (WPWA) is the main reason why the Wood River has remained so pure over the years.
-The WPWA monitors the use of non-electric-powered boats entering the river, a potential source of pollution for the river, it's eco-system and surrounding land.
+The WPWA monitors the use of non-electric-powered boats entering the river, a potential source of pollution for the river, its eco-system and surrounding land.
 The WPWA is opposed to the use of any contaminating factors because many people fish in the river and often eat the catch of the day.
 The river is used by visitors to the area and local residents.
-The U.S. Environmental Protection Agency stated that “The Pawcatuck Basin Aquifer System is the sole source of drinking water for the residents of that area; there are no viable alternative sources of sufficient supply; the boundaries of the designated area and project review area have been reviewed and approved by EPA; and if contamination were to occur, it would pose a significant public health hazard and a serious financial burden to the area's residents.”
+The U.S. Environmental Protection Agency stated that "The Pawcatuck Basin Aquifer System is the sole source of drinking water for the residents of that area; there are no viable alternative sources of sufficient supply; the boundaries of the designated area and project review area have been reviewed and approved by EPA; and if contamination were to occur, it would pose a significant public health hazard and a serious financial burden to the area's residents."